 These supplements may help when you have an STD:

 Traditional Chinese medicine (TCM) uses many herb combinations to strengthen and tone the immune system, and to fight viruses.
-Check with your health care provider for more information on TCM.
+Check with your provider for more information on TCM.

 Many STDs can be treated effectively when they are diagnosed early.
-However, if you don't get treatment you can have many complications.
+However, if you do not get treatment you can have many complications.

 Some types of STDs often come back.
 Some can cause permanent damage to the reproductive organs and infertility.
 Having other STDs increases the risk for becoming infected with HIV.
 Some bacteria may become resistant to the antibiotics used to treat some STDs.

-Depending on the type of STD you have, your health care provider may want to see you for follow-up visits to be sure the disease has not come back or to continue your treatment.
+Depending on the type of STD you have, your health care provider may want to see you for follow-up visits to be sure the disease has not come back, or to continue your treatment.
 If you are pregnant, an STD can cause serious complications for your unborn baby.
-Your health care provider will discuss treatment options with you.
+Your provider will discuss treatment options with you.

 Cabrera C, Artacho R, Gimenez R. Beneficial effects of green tea -- a review.
 J Am Coll Nutr.
 2006;25(2):79-99.

 Carillo-Vico A, Reiter RJ, Lardone PJ, et al. The modulatory role of melatonin on immune responsiveness.
 Curr Opin Investig Drugs.
 2006;7(5):423-31.